-Blade construction is muku with a hira-zukuri profile, hoso suguha hamon, and an iori mune.
+Blade has a hira-zukuri profile, hoso suguha hamon, and an iori mune.
 Because the steel is unknown and appears to be quite old (similar structure to koto swords), mat cutting is not recommended with this unique collector’s item.
 The blade is just under 13.5″ long, overall length is just under 19.5″, and the overall length when sheathed is just about 21.5″.
 Accompanied by a hand stitched reclaimed silk obi storage bag and antique silk sageo cord.
 Pairs well with Driftwood & Antler Tanto Kake display stand.

 長さ/刃長 Nagasa: 11 sun 3 bu (341mm)